John Wickström: Early life

-Wickström was born as Johannes Wickström in Vassor village, Kvevlax, Ostrobothnia.
+Wickström was born as Johannes Wickström in the village of Vassor, Kvevlax, Ostrobothnia.
 His father Johan Wickström was a coppersmith, manufacturer and painter.
 The family had nine children, the oldest of which died at a young age.
 He attended primary school in his home village, but, from a young age, he worked in his father's workshop.
 He was interested at testing and creating; after seeing a picture of a bicycle on a Swedish newspaper, he built one for himself.

 Emigration to America

-As many other Ostrobothnians at the time, Johannes became interested in emigrating to the United States.
+Like many other Ostrobothnians at the time, Wickström became interested in emigrating to the United States.
 After completing his school and confirmation, he borrowed money from his uncle for travelling over the Atlantic and left Finland in 1889.
 In the United States, he changed his name to John.
 Typical to Finnish immigrants, he became employed in a mine, but, due to his metalworking skills, he soon got a job in a plumbing company, after which he moved to a Chicago engineering company that produced pumps for pumping water inside skyscrapers.
 The company tested combustion engines, which were still undeveloped.
 Wickström studied mechanical engineering in North Park College, Chicago and was awarded some patents related to engines.
 Wickström's two younger brothers Mickel and Jakob moved to Chicago as well.

 Soon, Wickström focused solely on combustion engines and founded Chicago Motor Cycle Coach Co. for automobile production in 1898.
 The first car, branded the Caloric, was produced in the same year.
 Caloric featured a 10–12-hp petrol engine, and it gained attention on streets of Chicago.
 The car was further developed and at the early 20th century an upgraded Caloric II was introduced.
 Reportedly, Caloric was displayed in the first Chicago Automobile Exhibit in 1901.
 However, less than ten Caloric cars are known to be produced.

 Wickström kept his focus on boat engine production.
 He ran the Chicago Caloric Engine Company with his business partners.
 The company built boat engines and repaired cars in its premises located on Wabash Avenue.
 The boat engines were used at lakes Michigan and Superior.
 Wickström was involved in a third company called Economy Engine Company.